chicks-net/smokeping-config/README.md

 These instructions assume that you are putting this repo into `/home/chicks/Documents/git/smokeping-config` which is probably not what you want.
+These commands have been translated into an [ansible role](https://github.com/chicks-net/fini-ansible/tree/master/roles/app_smokeping).

 In Debian/Ubuntu-land this should do it: